Homeowner open to any solution to housing crisis that doesn't raise property taxes or lower property values - The Beaverton

 Homeowner open to any solution to housing crisis that doesn’t raise property taxes or lower property values

-Oakville, ON – man Nicholas Burnaby says that, as a homeowner, he would be happy to see any solution implemented that helps people afford to buy and rent necessary as long as it doesn’t raise his property taxes or lower the value of his home.
+Oakville, ON – Local man Nicholas Burnaby says that, as a homeowner, he would be happy to see any solution implemented that helps people afford to buy and rent necessary as long as doesn’t raise his property taxes or lower the value of his home.

-“I feel so bad for people who can’t afford to live in the where their jobs, family and friends are and I really hope the finds a solution to this mess,” said Burnaby.
-“As long as that doesn’t make me pay more in property taxes than a renter spends for 2 months in a basement apartment or stops me from feeling like a brilliant investor because the home I bought for 850k 15 years ago is now worth 23 million.”
+“I feel so bad for people who can’t afford to live in the city where their jobs, family and friends are and I really hope the government finds a solution to this mess,” said Burnaby.
+“As long as that doesn’t make me pay more in property taxes than a renter spends for 2 months in a basement apartment or stops me from feeling like a brilliant investor because the home I bought for 850k 15 years ago is now worth 2.3 million.”

 “But other than those 2 small conditions I’m up for anything really.”